 Changing the Stereotype

-America scrapes in at 9th of the top ten most obese countries in the world.
+Among OECD countries, America is the most obese.
 With a rise in obesity comes growing obesity discrimination, which pushes the idea that being overweight is a sign of laziness, poor hygiene and lack of self-care.
 Studies have also found that most Americans link being overweight with these undesirable stereotypes, and that employers view obese people undesirable job candidates.
-However, by inspiring people to focus on health over beauty standards, BoPo uses language that strips away stereotypes, creating a more accepting society.
+However, by inspiring people to focus on health over beauty standards, BoPo uses language that strips away stereotypes, creating a more accepting and inclusive society.
 It separates weight from health, body image from self-worth.
 The movement recognizes the stigma around different body types as weighing us down as a society and tries to alter it for the better.

 Holding the Fashion Industry Accountable

-BoPo’s success reaches beyond the health world and into fashion.
+BoPo’s success has reached beyond the health world and into fashion.
 This means that the next generation of women will be raised surrounded by relatable imagery and self-acceptance.
 It started small, with the emergence of boutique plus-size body-positive brands that cater to the fashion-minded.
 But BoPo has since seeped its way into the mainstream.
-There was a loud roar of ‘represent us, we are your people,’ and big names like Nike also began embracing BoPo.
+There was a loud roar of “represent us, we are your people,” and big brand names like Nike, among others, also began embracing BoPo.
 We preach that children can be whoever they want to be, but these images now show that we can be exactly who we are.

 Happy People are Healthy People are Happy People